aquasecurity/testamir/Operator5.0.md

 * Assign metadata tags to Aqua Security components
 * Automatically scale the number of Aqua scanners based on the number of images in the scan queue

 The Aqua Operator provides a few [Custom Resources](https://github.com/aquasecurity/aqua-operator/tree/master/deploy/crds) to manage the Aqua platform.
-Please make sure to read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.
+Please read the Aqua installation manual (https://docs.aquasec.com/docs) before using the Operator.

 ## Prerequisites
 Make sure you have a license and access to the Aqua registry.
 If you want to obtain a license please contact us at https://www.aquasec.com/about-us/contact-us/.